meet-projects/meetx-playbook/meetx_playbook.md

 #### 3. Collaborative.

--"Learning to collaborate is **as** important as learning how to code (reinforced by guest speakers on filed trips).
+- Learning to collaborate is **as** important as learning how to code (reinforced by guest speakers on filed trips).
 - Most exercises are structured to be completed in pairs or in groups.
 - "Collaborative learning" is emphasized as a value (eg everyone 'a student, everyone a learner.')